anparker/script-on-docker-events/README.md

 * An action which corresponds to a Docker event action.
 This describes what action has occurred to the object type.
 A few example object type/action pairs would be: `container:start`, `image:pull`.
 * A list of commands to run.
 These will be passed as an argument to `bash -c <command>` and will be run asynchronously.
-Actor ID and attributes will be passed to command as environmental variables with an EV_ prefix.
+Actor ID and attributes will be passed to commands as environmental variables with an EV_ prefix.
 (E.g. EV_ACTOR_ID=... or EV_ATTR_image=alpine:latest)

 At present, the Docker client is only configurable via the environment.